 The First UFC Fight Between a Savate Fighter and Sumo Wrestler

-To make a long story short because the actual fight of throwing fists and kicks was about twenty four seconds long, and that was that.
-Gordeau ends up knocking a tooth out of Tuli’s mouth with a kick and they stopped the fight.
-As big as Tuli was, Gordeau was faster because when Tuli clumsily fell, he was slow getting back up after the first punch.
+To make a long story short the actual fight of throwing fists and kicks was about twenty-four seconds long, and that was that.
+Gordeau ends up knocking a tooth out of Tuli’s mouth with a kick and they stop the fight.
+As big as Tuli was, Gordeau was faster because when Tuli clumsily fell, he was slow to get back up after the first punch.

 The Fight Between “The Giant Killer” and Tiny